Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_3.md

 The first character is for read permission, it will be `r` if read permission is granted, or `-` if not.
 Next is the character `w` for write permission, and `x` for execute permission.

 The first set of rwx permissions is for the owner, which is the user who created the file.
-The next set is for any user who is in the same group as the owner (a group in linux is just a label given to a set of users), and the last set is for everyone else.
+The next set is for any user who is in the same groups as the owner (a group in linux is just a label given to a set of users), and the last set is for everyone else.

-In conclusion, you would read the permission `drwxr-xr-x` as a "directory that grants the owner read, write, and execute permission, the owner's group read and execute, but not write permissions, and everyone else only read and execute permission as well.
+In conclusion, you would read the permission `drwxr-xr-x` as a "directory that grants the owner read, write, and execute permission, the owner's groups read and execute, but not write permissions, and everyone else only read and execute permission as well.

 ### Changing Permissions

-You can change the permission of a file or directory by using the `chmod` command.
-The `chmod` command takes a numeric representation of the permission to set along with the file to change it for.
+You can change the permissions of a file or directory by using the `chmod` command.
+The `chmod` command takes a numeric representation of the permissions to set along with the file to change it for.

-The numeric representation is three digits, where each digit is either 7, 6, 3, or 0 and corresponds to the same ordering of permission sets previously mentioned: owner, owner's group, everyone else.
+The numeric representation is three digits, where each digit is either 7, 6, 3, or 0 and corresponds to the same ordering of user sets previously mentioned: owner, owner's groups, everyone else.

 To calculate the digit to use, you add up the integer values corresponding to the permission you want to grant: